Nursultan15/NursultanSagynbaevSituationalTask2/README.md

 In my presenttion you will learn about Variables , Loops and Fucntion in Python .
 There a short topics about them , video lessons for every subject , examples and quizes.

+Python is a popular programming language that is both flexible and easy for beginners to learn.
+It is crucial to comprehend the basic building blocks of coding, regardless of your experience level as a developer.
+We'll explore the three main parts of Python in this presentation: variables, loops, and functions.

+Any programming language's foundation is its use of variables, which let us store and modify data.
+All you have to do to declare a variable in Python is give it a value.
+We will examine various data types, including booleans, strings, floats, and integers, and learn how to operate on them in a basic manner.
+We'll also go through variable naming conventions and how to write clean, readable code.

+Loops: To efficiently carry out repetitive tasks, loops are necessary.
+For and while are the two primary loop types available in Python.
+We'll go over how each of these loops operates and when to use it.
+We'll demonstrate how loops can iterate over lists, tuples, dictionaries, and other iterable objects with real-world examples.
+We'll also go over loop control statements, which give loops flexibility and control: break, continue, and pass.
+Uses:

+Code can be arranged into reusable building blocks by using functions, which encourages modularity and readable code.
+We'll study function definition, parameter passing, and value return.
+Python gives developers the ability to create custom solutions that are suited to their particular needs by supporting both user-defined functions and built-in functions.
+We'll go over the idea of scope and talk about how important it is to write coherent, modular

+Gaining proficiency with variables, loops, and functions will give you a strong basis in Python programming.
+These fundamental components will act as the building blocks of your code, regardless of how sophisticated the applications or scripts you're creating are.
+Now let's get started and utilize Python to its fullest!

 SCREENSHOTS:
 ![Снимок экрана (53)](https://github.com/Nursultan15/NursultanSagynbaevSituationalTask2/assets/73534336/b87eb0d8-b51e-496a-86f5-7000ecde2b83)
 ![Снимок экрана (54)](https://github.com/Nursultan15/NursultanSagynbaevSituationalTask2/assets/73534336/0de4734d-02b4-44f3-adcb-868bb5caffbe)